 This procedure applies to The Company, as defined in the STC and meaning the licence holder with system operator responsibilities, and each TO.

-This procedure describes the process for (a) a Party to assist any other Party in providing a feasibility study to a customerThe CompanyThe Company The Company.
+This procedure describes the process for (a) a Party to assist any other Party in providing a feasibility study to a customer (a “Customer Feasibility Study”) and (b) a TO providing a feasibility study to The Company in response to a request by The Company in the context of The Company carrying out a network services procurement exercise (a “Network Services Feasibility Study or NS Feasibility Study”).
 It defines the tasks, formal documentation, interface requirements, timescales and responsibilities between the Parties.

-For the purposes of this document, TO’s are:
+For the purposes of this document, TOs are:

 NGET;